154 Deep Anomaly Detection

 \[ \mathcal{L}_{\text{ELBO}} = \mathbb{E}_{q_\theta(z \mid x)}[\log p_\phi(x \mid z)] - D_{\text{KL}}\big(q_\theta(z \mid x) \,\Vert\, p(z)\big) . \]

 The negative ELBO, or the reconstruction probability under the decoder, serves as a score with a probabilistic interpretation.
-A caution that recurs in the literature: likelihood based generative models can assign higher likelihood to certain out of distribution inputs than to in distribution ones, because likelihood is dominated by low level statistics such as smoothness.
-Raw likelihood is therefore not a reliable anomaly score on its own, and corrections such as likelihood ratios against a background model are often needed.
+A caution that recurs in the literature: likelihood based generative models can assign higher likelihood to certain out of distribution inputs than to in distribution ones (Nalisnick et al., reference 11).
+The reason is structural.
+The log likelihood of a flow or VAE is dominated by low level statistics; a model trained on a complex dataset can assign higher density to a simpler, smoother input simply because smooth inputs sit near the high probability mode of a typical pixel distribution, independent of semantic content.
+Concretely, models trained on natural images can rate plainer images as more probable than their own training data.
+Raw likelihood is therefore not a reliable anomaly score on its own.
+A principled fix is a likelihood ratio against a background model \(p_0\) that captures the same low level statistics,

 154.3 3.
 Deep SVDD and One Class Representation Learning